neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 :node: (string/Node) A node object or a node path (relative or absolute) or empty to resolve the current document node
 :format: (string) An optional request format (e.g. ``'html'``)
 :section: (string) An optional fragment (hash) for the URI
+:queryParameters: (array) Query parameters that are appended after routing
-:additionalParams: (array) Additional URI query parameters.
+:additionalParams: (@deprecated, array) Additional URI query parameters.
-:argumentsToBeExcludedFromQueryString: (array) Query parameters to exclude for ``addQueryString``
+:argumentsToBeExcludedFromQueryString: (@deprecated, array) Query parameters to exclude for ``addQueryString``
-:addQueryString: (boolean) Whether to keep current query parameters, defaults to ``FALSE``
+:addQueryString: (@deprecated, boolean) Whether to keep current query parameters, defaults to ``FALSE``
 :absolute: (boolean) Whether to create an absolute URI, defaults to ``FALSE``
 :baseNodeName: (string) Base node context variable name (for relative paths), defaults to ``'documentNode'``